Core-Soft-Development/pillar/docs/CI-CD.md

 - **Automated Quality Checks**: Linting, formatting, and testing on every PR
 - **Conventional Commits**: Automatic versioning based on commit messages
-- **Automated Publishing**: Packages are published to artifactory after successful builds
+- **Automated Publishing**: Packages are published to pub.dev after successful builds
 - **Changelog Generation**: Automatic changelog updates for packages and workspace
 - **Branch Protection**: Only CI can update versions and create releases